joshua-rutherford/gm-fabric-dashboard/README.md

 This launches the Jest test runner in interactive watch mode.<br>
 See the Create React App section about [running tests](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#running-tests) for more information.

+Note: If you are running on Mac OS, tests might fail with the error `Error: Error watching file for changes: EMFILE`.
+If you see this, install watchman via brew with the command `brew install watchman`.
+Read more about this workaround [on this Jest issue](https://github.com/facebook/jest/issues/1767)

 #### `npm run build` to prepare the Dashboard for deployment to the core `gm-fabric-jvm` project